-Here at North Burnett Regional Council, we know how important a pet can be.
-They are part of the family.
+Here at North Burnett Regional Council, we know how important your pet is to you.

 Animals for Adoption